SoftPerfect Network Scanner

 netscan.exe /hide /auto:"c:\desktop\result.csv"

 To run a scan automatically without exporting to a file, specify /auto without a parameter.
 It is also possible to have the current date and time in the file name.
 Use any combination of the following tokens, each enclosed between two percent signs: y, yy, yyyy, m, mm, mmm, mmmm, d, dd, ddd, dddd, h, hh, n, nn, s, ss.
-For example, date_%yyyy%%mm%%dd%_time_%hh%%nn%.csv.
+Example: date_%yyyy%%mm%%dd%_time_%hh%%nn%.csv

-/config:filename.xml loads the specified XML configuration file in the application.
+/config:filename.xml loads the specified XML config file into the application.

 /hide hides the main window (silent mode).
-If the network scanner was launched from a command prompt, it would output its progress in the command prompt window.
-Note that because the network scanner isn’t a true console application, the command processor and the application’s output may sometimes overlap.
+If the Network Scanner was launched from a command prompt, it would output its progress in the command prompt window.
+Note that because the Network Scanner isn't a true console application, the command processor and the application output may sometimes overlap.
 For better readability, use the following command to launch the application:

 start /wait netscan.exe /hide ...

-/load:filename.xml loads the specified XML result set in the application.
+/load:filename.xml loads the specified XML result set into the application.
 It is possible to rescan it with the /auto switch.

 /append applies to the /auto command for text and CSV files.
-Appends the results to a file rather than overwrites it.
+It appends the results to a file rather than overwrites it.

 /merge applies to the /auto command for text and CSV files.
-Merges the results with those in a file, output lines are sorted and duplicates are removed.
+It merges the results with those in a file, output lines are sorted and duplicates are removed.

 /splitmv applies to the /auto command for text and CSV files.
-Splits cells that contain multiple comma-separated values into separate rows.
+It splits cells that contain multiple comma-separated values into separate rows.

-/wolfile:filename.txt allows you to specify a text file with MAC addresses to wake-up, e.g. /wolfile:c:\myfile.txt where the file is a plain text file containing one MAC address per line.
+/wolfile:filename.txt allows to specify a text file with MAC addresses to wake-up.
+Example: /wolfile:c:\myfile.txt, where the file is a plain text file containing one MAC address per line.

 /wakeall sends a WOL packet to all devices configured in the WOL manager and immediately quits.